volunteeringpeel/volunteeringpeel/docs/installation.md

 If you just want to test the site, please use the current live version [hosted by me](volunteeringpeel.retrocraft.ca).
 If the hosted site has not been updated recently, just drop me a message and I'll update it.

+**THIS IS ONLY FOR PEOPLE WHO WISH TO EDIT THE CODE AND VIEW THEIR OWN VERSION ON THEIR OWN COMPUTER!!**
+**IF YOU JUST WANT TO PLAY AROUND WITH THE SITE, USE THE HOSTED VERSION**

 ## Table of Contents

 <!-- toc -->